 4. Created a custom checklist for the customer.

 You may have a general template for all your customer onboarding checklists, but each one should be specifically tailored to the customer.
-Based on their responses to the previous questions, you can recognize what their difficulty level is and why they need to learn the new product.

 5. Offer proactive and reactive support.

 Don’t just blindly follow your onboarding checklist.
 Think about the ways in which your customer might need some extra help.
 Answer all their questions, but also provide proactive support.
-Consider the ways in which they might stumble along the way and provide solutions for those obstacles before your customers even face them.
+Consider the ways in which they might stumble and provide solutions for those obstacles before your customers even face them.
 Show them that you care and want them to be successful by planning ahead.

 6. Check in regularly.